mxashlynn/Parquet/Documentation/Parquet_API.md

 | ---- | ---- | ----------- |
 | inNode | [ParquetClassLibrary.Scripts.ScriptNode)~System.String](#T-ParquetClassLibrary-Scripts-ScriptNode-~System-String 'ParquetClassLibrary.Scripts.ScriptNode)~System.String') | Any tag. |

-<a name='T-ParquetClassLibrary-Rooms-ReadOnlyMapSpaceSetExtensions-SearchResults'></a>
+<a name='T-ParquetClassLibrary-Rooms-MapSpaceSetExtensions-SearchResults'></a>
 ## SearchResults `type`

 ##### Namespace

-ParquetClassLibrary.Rooms.ReadOnlyMapSpaceSetExtensions
+ParquetClassLibrary.Rooms.MapSpaceSetExtensions

 ##### Summary

 Encapsulates the results of a graph search.

-<a name='F-ParquetClassLibrary-Rooms-ReadOnlyMapSpaceSetExtensions-SearchResults-CycleFound'></a>
+<a name='F-ParquetClassLibrary-Rooms-MapSpaceSetExtensions-SearchResults-CycleFound'></a>
 ### CycleFound `constants`

 ##### Summary

 `true` if a cycle was met during the search, `false` otherwise.

-<a name='F-ParquetClassLibrary-Rooms-ReadOnlyMapSpaceSetExtensions-SearchResults-GoalFound'></a>
+<a name='F-ParquetClassLibrary-Rooms-MapSpaceSetExtensions-SearchResults-GoalFound'></a>
 ### GoalFound `constants`

 ##### Summary

 `true` if the goal condition was met, `false` otherwise.

-<a name='F-ParquetClassLibrary-Rooms-ReadOnlyMapSpaceSetExtensions-SearchResults-Visited'></a>
+<a name='F-ParquetClassLibrary-Rooms-MapSpaceSetExtensions-SearchResults-Visited'></a>
 ### Visited `constants`

 ##### Summary